Antioch, Nebraska

 Antioch is a ghost town in Sheridan County, Nebraska, United States.
 Located approximately 15 mi east of Alliance on Nebraska Highway 2, the town was once nicknamed "the potash capital of Nebraska."
 The town took its name from Antioch, Ohio.

-There are now only a handful of houses, fewer than 25 residents, and a trash dump.

 History

 Antioch is located in the sparsely populated Sandhills region of western Nebraska.
 According to one historian, the year before the United States became involved in World War I, the town only had one schoolhouse, a church, and a store.

 In 1917, scientists at the University of Nebraska introduced a method of distilling potash from the water of alkaline lakes which dotted the Sandhills.
 Potash had been primarily imported from Germany prior to World War I. German potash had sold for around $8 to $10 per ton, but scarcity during the war drove the price of potash to $150 a ton.

 Antioch's proximity to several major alkaline lakes made it the logical home of five potash reduction factories: the American, Nebraska, Alliance, National, and Western potash companies.
 All these companies were major suppliers of potash during World War I. With the factories came work, and by the spring of 1918, Antioch had grown into a small city with a population of over 5,000 people.

 The potash from Antioch was used during the war in the production of fertilizer, Epsom Salts, soda, and other products.
 The land on which the factories in Antioch had been built were state-owned, and the government's leasing them to private companies attracted public scrutiny.
 To combat the rumors of favoritism, the Nebraska Secretary of State and Nebraska State Land Commissioner issued a press release claiming that they had leased the land privately rather than publicly to avoid delay because "our country needs the product for munitions."
 Potash was not used in munitions, but the public generally accepted the falsehood as fact.